amcneil36/amcneil36.github.io/blogs/defect-management-recommendations.md

 * Teams with less incoming defects may benefit more from using Scrum.
 Teams with more incoming defects may benefit more from Kanban
 * Monitor the progress of the feature with a burn down chart to help prioritize between defects and enhancements
 * Issues reported in production should be investigated immediately but do not necessarily need to be fixed immediately

+This helps ensure that we are always working on the highest priority items at all times.